dharmick/player.js/README.md

-<<<<<<< HEAD
-# player.js :boom:
+# _PLAYER.JS_ :boom:
 Insert a custom HTML5 Video Player in your website.

 ## Description
-This project provides custom Video Player for putting on your website.
+This project provides custom Video Player for your website.
 The default browser video player is dull and creating a new one is a hectic task.
 Through this project you can create highly customized video players in minutes.

 ## Languages used